thinkbigthings/seebie/README.md

 - Without creating a Debug Configuration, can also debug a Run Config.

-### Monitoring

-[VisualVM](https://visualvm.github.io/) is a handy monitoring tool.
-JConsole is included with Java but it doesn't have profiling built in.

-To show that a server is under load, open the running application in VisualVM and click on the threads tab.
-Note the threads named something like `https-jsee-nio-9000-exec-1` and `https-jsee-nio-9000-exec-2`.
-These are the request handling threads, if they are green they are running.
-If they are both solid orange, the thread is parked and the server is not actively handling any requests.

 ## Update Dependencies

 Both the web and server project README files have an "Update Dependencies" section.